-- Ketogenesis may or may not occur, depending on levels of available carbohydrates in the cell or body.
-This is closely related to the paths of acetyl-CoA: - 1- When the body has ample carbohydrates available as energy source, glucose is completely oxidized to CO2; acetyl-CoA is formed as an intermediate in this process, first entering the citric acid cycle followed by complete conversion of its chemical energy to ATP in oxidative phosphorylation. - 2- When the body has excess carbohydrates available, some glucose is fully metabolized, and some of it is stored by using acetyl-CoA to create fatty acids.
+- Ketogenesis may or may not occur, depending on levels of available carbohydrates in the cell or body. - -This is closely related to the paths of acetyl-CoA: - -regulation undergoes hormonal activity - -In well fed state insulin will work and cause inhibition of ketogenesis and activation of glycolysis and it will produce Glyceraldehyde 3-phosphate and Dihydroxyacetone phosphate turn by dehydrogenase enzyme to glycerol-3-phosphate (storage of FAs) this will leave no FAs available for beta oxidation also insulin activates lipogenesis and protein synthesis to store amino acids in a protein form so it wont be available for gluconeogenesis - but in starvation, glucagon will activates Proteolysis to produce amino acids - -insulin inhibits ketogenesis and glucagon activates ketogenesis - 1- When the body has ample carbohydrates available as energy source, glucose is completely oxidized to CO2; acetyl-CoA is formed as an intermediate in this process, first entering the citric acid cycle followed by complete conversion of its chemical energy to ATP in oxidative phosphorylation. - 2- When the body has excess carbohydrates available, some glucose is fully metabolized, and some of it is stored by using acetyl-CoA to create fatty acids.
 (CoA is also recycled here).